onemoonsci/nmrfxprocessordocs/pages/04.structure/02.molecules/docs.md

     would encompass all atoms of the residue.
 Used for accelerating calculation of non-bond contact list.
 Unused at present in NMRFx.

+### PDB or Mol Files

+Residue files can also be specified with .pdb or .mol files if they are located in local residue libraries.
+Residue files stored as .pdb or .mol files do not have information, as the .prf files do, on how to make connections to the preceding and succeeding residues.
+The sequence file should contain -entry and -exit lines before the residue name.
+For example, leu
+   -entry C1
+   -exit C8
+   phq

+These lines specify the names of atoms in the residue that are used to make the connection to the adjacent residues.
+**Note**: this is an experimental feature, and may be subject to changes and require bug fixes.
+Please contact us for more information.